ziotom78/dacapo_calibration/README.md

 for `index.py` and `calibrate.py`.
 Refer to the PDF documentation for a full reference of each parameter.

+## Testing

+To run a number of unit tests, run the following command:

+    make check

+To run a number of integration test, use the following command instead:

+    make fullcheck

 ## License

 The code is released under a permissive MIT license.
 See the file